JeffTheHacker/ContingenciesFromObservations/readme.md

 1. The architecture makes use of a CNN to process the LiDAR range map for contextual input instead of a feature map (see [precog/bijection/social_convrnn.py](precog/bijection/social_convrnn.py)).
 2. The social features also include velocity and acceleration information of the agents (see [precog/bijection/social_convrnn.py](precog/bijection/social_convrnn.py)).
-3. The plotting script visualizes samples in a fixed set of coordinates with lidar overlayed on top (see [precog/plotting/plot.py](precog/plotting/plot.py)).
+3. The plotting script visualizes samples in a fixed set of coordinates with LiDAR overlayed on top (see [precog/plotting/plot.py](precog/plotting/plot.py)).

 ## Running experiments with the CfO model